food for thought: HELP END HUNGER IN IRVING ISD

-A student who is hungry—or who is worried about whether or not they will be able to eat tonight—is a student who will struggle to learn.
-While the image of a hungry child is unpleasant to contemplate, the sad reality is that too many Irving ISD students—more than 75% of our student population, in fact— face food insecurity on a daily or intermittent basis.
+A student who is hungry or who is worried about whether or not they will be able to eat tonight is a student who will struggle to learn.
+More than 75% of the Irving ISD population face food insecurity on a daily or frequent basis.
 The good news?
-There’s something that we can do about it, which is why Irving Schools Foundation created Food For Thought in 2019.
-We provide over 1,400 weekly food bags to our students—and with your help, we’ll be able to sustain and grow this vital initiative moving forward.
+Something can be done about it and people want to help.
+Donors and ISF volunteers provide more than 1,600 weekly food bags to IISD students.
+With your help, we’ll be able to sustain and grow this vital initiative together.

 How Food for Thought Works

 During the school year, Irving Schools Foundation provides 1,400 food bags each week to 35 Irving campuses, which in turn distribute the food bags to students who have been identified as at-risk for food insecurity, or who have asked for help.